berkeley-cs61as/markdown-courseware/textbook/chapter09 2 - Lambdas and Higher Order Functions/section07 Homework 2.md

 ## Exercise 8

+For the problems below, you will need to refer to [SICP 1.3](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-12.html).

 ### SICP 1.31a

 The `sum` procedure is only the simplest of a vast number of similar abstractions that can be captured as higher-order procedures.
 Write an analogous procedure called `product` that returns the product of the values of a function at points over a given range.
 Show how to define `factorial` in terms of `product`.
 Also use `product` to compute approximations to pi using the formula